-After receiving a bachelor’s degree in organizational studies from University of Michigan-Ann Arbor (Go Blue), Jenny began working on Teach For America’s Recruitment Team.
-Inspired by the work of educators in New Orleans and the tremendous opportunity to revitalize the school system, she moved to New Orleans to teach 4th and 5th grade.
-Upon joining NSNO, Jenny initially supported the Schools Team in delivering direct support to our partner schools.
-She began overseeing the recruitment and selection for NSNO internally and has recently transitioned to a new role as NSNO’s human resources director.
+After receiving a bachelor’s degree in organizational studies from University of Michigan-Ann Arbor (Go Blue!), Jenny began working on Teach For America’s Recruitment Team.
+Inspired by the work of educators in New Orleans, she moved to New Orleans to teach 4th and 5th grade.
+Upon joining NSNO in 2010, Jenny initially supported the Schools Team in delivering direct support to our partner schools and then transitioned to become NSNO’s human resources director.
 She feels extremely lucky each day to work with such an amazing group of individuals, both at NSNO and in New Orleans at large.

 Director of Growth Initiatives